mirage/mirage-decks/slides/haskell2014/content.md

 > <center>How can we achieve this?</center>

 <br/>
-Mirage is the foundation for building **personal clouds**, securely interconnecting and synchronising data between our devices.
+Mirage/ARM is the foundation for building **personal clouds**, securely interconnecting and synchronising our devices.

 <!-- .element: class="fragment" data-fragment-index="1" -->